-Trump ex-top aide Manafort changes mind, cooperates in Russia probe
+Trump ex-campaign head Manafort changes mind, cooperates in Russia probe

-WASHINGTON (Reuters) - Donald Trump’s former campaign chairman Paul Manafort will cooperate with the federal investigation into Russian meddling in the 2016 election, prosecutors said on Friday, a dramatic turnaround that deals the U.S. president a political setback.
+WASHINGTON (Reuters) - Donald Trump’s former campaign chairman Paul Manafort will cooperate with the federal investigation into Russian meddling in the 2016 election, a dramatic turnaround that deals the U.S. president a setback.

-After months of refusing to assist Special Counsel Robert Mueller’s inquiry into Russian interference and possible coordination between Trump campaign members and Moscow, Manafort finally took a plea deal and agreed to cooperate in return for reduced charges.
+After months of refusing to assist Special Counsel Robert Mueller’s inquiry into Russian interference and possible coordination between Trump campaign members and Moscow, Manafort finally took a plea deal on Friday and agreed to cooperate in return for reduced charges.

-It was not immediately clear what information about Trump that Manafort, a longtime Republican political consultant who ran the campaign as it took off in mid-2016, could offer prosecutors.
+It is unclear what information Manafort, a longtime Republican political consultant who ran the campaign as it took off in mid-2016, could offer prosecutors but his cooperation might bring Trump, his family and associates under closer scrutiny.

-But Friday’s announcement was a political blow to Trump’s presidency ahead of Nov.
+Friday’s announcement was a political blow to Trump’s presidency ahead of Nov.
 6 congressional elections that will determine whether or not Republicans keep control of Congress.

-Depending on what information Manafort offers, his cooperation could also bring Trump or his family and associates into clearer focus in an investigation that has cast a shadow over the presidency and which Trump derides as a “witch hunt.”

 Manafort, 69, pleaded guilty in a federal court in Washington on Friday to counts of conspiracy against the United States and conspiracy to obstruct justice, becoming the most prominent former Trump campaign official to admit to committing crimes.
 Manafort is the fifth person linked to Trump to plead guilty to criminal charges.

-In a statement, the White House distanced Trump from the man who helped get him elected in November 2016 against the odds in a bitterly contested campaign in which he defeated Democrat Hillary Clinton.
+The White House distanced Trump from the man who helped get him elected in November 2016 against the odds in a bitterly contested campaign in which he defeated Democrat Hillary Clinton.

-“This had absolutely nothing to do with the president or his victorious 2016 presidential campaign,” White House spokeswoman Sarah Sanders said.
+“This had absolutely nothing to do with the president or his victorious 2016 presidential campaign,” White House spokeswoman Sarah Sanders said in a statement.
 “It is totally unrelated.”

-Manafort had other charges dropped but he still looks likely to go to prison, marking a steep fall from grace for a multi-millionaire who was often at Trump’s side as the Republican candidate took U.S. politics by storm in 2016.
+Manafort had other charges dropped but he could still go to prison, marking a steep fall from grace for a multi-millionaire who was often at Trump’s side as the Republican candidate took U.S. politics by storm in 2016.

-U.S. District Judge Amy Berman Jackson said Manafort agreed to cooperate with Mueller by providing interviews - in which he waived the right to having an attorney present - as well as texts and documents.

-Manafort also agreed to testify before any grand juries and in any trials in Washington or elsewhere.
+Mueller’s team told the court that Manafort had previewed what information he could offer, leading to the deal.
+The plea agreement requires him to cooperate completely with the government, which includes giving interviews without his attorney present and testifying before any grand juries or at any trials.

+Manafort is facing up to 10 years in prison on the two charges in Washington alone, and another eight to ten years on a conviction in Virginia in August on tax and bank fraud charges.

+But depending on the extent of his cooperation and the degree to which prosecutors argue for reducing his sentence, Manafort could end up getting anywhere from a year to five years in prison, according to Mark Allenbaugh.
+“It would not surprise me if he got time served for both cases,” Allenbaugh said.

-Despite his cooperation, Manafort could still face 10 years in prison on the two charges in Washington alone.
-In August, Manafort was convicted in Virginia on charges that pre-dated his stint on the Trump campaign and involved his work with pro-Russian politicians in Ukraine.
-He is yet to be sentenced in that case.
+Manafort was convicted in Virginia on charges that pre-dated his stint on the Trump campaign and involved his work with pro-Russian politicians in Ukraine.

-Manafort had steadfastly refused to cooperate with Mueller even as the Virginia jury convicted him for hiding from U.S. tax authorities $16 million he earned as a political consultant in Ukraine to fund an opulent lifestyle and then lying to banks to secure $20 million in loans.
+He had steadfastly refused to cooperate with Mueller even as the Virginia jury convicted him for hiding from U.S. tax authorities $16 million he earned as a political consultant in Ukraine to fund an opulent lifestyle and then lying to banks to secure $20 million in loans.

-Trump last month praised Manafort for not entering into an agreement with prosecutors, as the president’s former personal lawyer Michael Cohen had.
+Trump last month praised Manafort as “a brave man” for not entering into an agreement with prosecutors while blasting the president’s former personal lawyer Michael Cohen for doing so.

-On Aug.
-22, Trump wrote on Twitter: “Unlike Michael Cohen, he refused to ‘break’ - make up stories in order to get a ‘deal.
-Such respect for a brave man!”

-Jury selection in Washington was due to begin on Monday in Manafort’s second trial on charges including conspiring to launder money, conspiring to defraud the United States, failing to register as a foreign agent and witness tampering.

 In court on Friday, Manafort stood stock still before the judge, answering her questions with single words in a low tone, or sat at the defence table.
 He sat straight or leaned his chin on his right hand throughout a lengthy recital of the charges to which he pleaded guilty.